 Just an hour’s drive from Jasper National Park, along beautiful forest-shaded roads and past glimmering lakes, you’ll find one of Canada’s best-kept secrets.
 Kinney Lake, nestled within Mount Robson Provincial Park, is one of the most breathtaking hiking trails in the Canadian Rockies and makes the perfect day trip for those craving a more remote mountain experience, away from the crowds of Banff and Jasper.

-There’s a picnic area at the lake, where you can stop and admire the views before looping back or, alternatively, pitch up at the lakeside campground and spend a night under the stars.
+There’s a picnic area at the lake, where you can stop and admire the views before looping back or, alternatively, pitch up at the lakeside campground and spend a night under the stars. -Part Time Passport

-Chopper to a glacier
+Chopper to a Glacier

-I would suggest going with one of the longer options that allows you to go out hiking along the mountain ridges and across the glacier.
+I suggest going with one of the longer options that allows you to go hiking along the mountain ridges and across the glacier.
 You’re almost guaranteed to be the only people up here, with the glacier all to yourself and breathtaking views in every direction.

-You can book your trip with Blackcomb Helicopters and they’ll pick you up from your hotel in Whistler town.
+You can book your trip with Blackcomb Helicopters, and they’ll pick you up from your hotel in Whistler town.
 Make sure you have a chat with them in advance about the exact trip you want.

 Sail the Gulf Islands